alx-s/RPi_tutorials/OSC_python-pd/README.md

 Both the python code and the pure data patch are quite simple.
 You will find them right in this directory.

+OSC_send_python.py and OSC_receive_pd.pd work together to transmit data from python to pd.
+Sending data from pd to python is illustrated when using OSC_send_pd.pd with OSC_receive_python.py.

 You can notice that my pd objects specify the library they are using (ie: OSC/...).
 With pd-extended this won't be needed.
 With pd vanilla and the startup path correctly set up it won't be needed either.

 ## Conclusion

-We've been through everything we need to transmit data from python to pure data.
-Obviously it does work the other way around, from pd to python, but I didn't need it this far.
-I'll leave it to you to discover!
+We've been through everything we need to transmit data between python and pure data.
+Lots of other functions are available when using OSC but I didn't need them so far, I let them for you to discover!